acmill/LiveBolt/readme.md

 ## Usage

-After getting the most recent packages, use one of the following commands in order to get expo started.
+Use one of the following commands in order to build the development version of the application.

 ```bash
 npm start